Italy national rugby union team: Six Nations era: 2000–present

 Italy finally joined the Six Nations Championship in 2000 but their admission coincided with the departure of some of their best players.
 Nevertheless, they won their opening game against the reigning champions Scotland 34–20.
 Thereafter they struggled to compete against the other nations and their participation was called into question.
 The 2001 and 2002 tournaments were particularly disappointing as they did not win a single game.
 Coach Brad Johnstone was sacked in 2002 after an alleged show of 'player power'.

 John Kirwan was then appointed coach.
 They managed to win their second Six Nations game in 2003, a 30–22 victory over Wales, thus avoiding the wooden spoon.
 They followed up by winning two games at the World Cup, another first.
 The tournament was, however, ultimately disappointing as the Welsh gained revenge with a 27–15 success.
-This, coupled with defeat against New Zealand, that meant that Italy were the only Six Nations country not to advance to the knock-out stage.
+This, coupled with defeat against New Zealand, meant that Italy were the only Six Nations country not to advance to the knock-out stage.
 Their third Six Nations win came against Scotland in 2004.

 Italy, along with other nations, had made good use of IRB rules which allowed them to select foreign-born players if they had Italian ancestry or had lived in Italy for a qualifying period of three years.
-From 2004 they announced that they would only pick three such 'non-Italians' per team in order to develop their own domestic players.
+From 2004, they announced that they would only pick three such 'non-Italians' per team in order to develop their own domestic players.

 In the 2005 Six Nations Italy finished bottom of the table again and failed to win a single game.
 Kirwan was sacked and replaced with Pierre Berbizier.
 Italy then went on a tour of Argentina where they surprised many by beating the Pumas 30–29 and drawing the series 1–1 (the only 2005 victory of a Northern Hemisphere team visiting a Southern Hemisphere team).
 However, the Pumas had their revenge when they visited Genoa and beat Italy 39–22.

 In the 2006 Six Nations Championship Italy performed strongly against every team, leading against both England and France in the first half, but lost their first three games.
 They did, however, get a creditable 18–18 draw away to Wales, their first away point in the tournament, and were unlucky not to draw with Scotland in Rome in the final game, losing 10–13 courtesy of a late Scottish penalty.